Mr-Mayhem/Read-TSL1402R-Optical-Sensor-using-Teensy-3.x/README.md

 I draw the 2 steepest sides of the shadow's notch left and right slopes with red and green circles respectively, and the subpixel center location is marked with a white circle.
 Note that these additional graphical objects do not display, unless a significant, uniform, and narrow shadow is projected onto the sensor's face, AND the related code is uncommented so it runs.

-I use an overhead lamp and insulated jumper wire or rod for casting shadows upon the sensor, but be careful not to short out your circuit with bare metal objects.

-The original samples must be spread out on the screen for the subpixel location to reveal the additional accuracy in a way that isn't overly compressed, yet the screen is only so big so we are kinda limited to properly seeing the subpixel action without a zoom feature.
+The original samples must be spread out on the screen for subpixel location to be visible, but the screen is only so big so we are rather limited without a zoom feature.

 WIDTH_PER_PT sets the horizontal spacing of sensor data points on the screen.
 With this higher than 2, we start to see the subpixel center location resolve better.
 A future version could narrow the displayed region of interest, so one can zoom in on the subpixels with more screen resolution without the entire Processing display window ending up being wider than the screen.